causaly/zod-validation-error/README.md

   });
 } catch (err) {
   const validationError = fromZodError(err);
-  // the error now is readable by the user
+  // the error is now readable by the user
-  // you may print it to console
+  // you may print it to console console.log(validationError.toString());
-  // or return it via an API
+  // or return it as an actual error return validationError;
-  console.log(validationError);
-  // and in case you want to get the actual error message console.log(validationError.toString());
 }
 ```